apptainer/singularity-userdocs/environment_and_metadata.rst

    environments, therefore all commands executed from the ``%environment`` section have an execution timeout of **5 seconds** for Singularity 3.6 and a **1 minute** timeout since Singularity 3.7.
-While it is fine to source a script from there, it is not recommended to use this section to do potentially long initialization stuff because it would impact users running the image and the execution could abort due to timeout.
+While it is fine to source a script from there, it is not recommended to use this section to run potentially long initialization tasks because this would impact users running the image and the execution could abort due to timeout.

 -------------------------